'Bachelorette' Stars Ashley Hebert, JP Rosenbaum Renew Wedding Vows During Exotic Getaway

-Ashley Hebert and JP Rosenbaum were dubbed “Team Cupcake” during their season of ABC’s The Bachelorette and they had a beautiful televised wedding after getting engaged during their journey to find love.
+Ashley Hebert and JP Rosenbaum were dubbed “Team Cupcake” during their season of ABC’s The Bachelorette and they had a beautiful televised wedding after America followed their journey to find love.
 Ashley and JP now have two kids, Fordham and Essie, and the couple shared via social media that they’re in the midst of enjoying a wonderful vacation where they have also renewed their vows.

 As E!
 News shares, Ashley Hebert first appeared on Brad Womack’s second run as The Bachelor, and then she was the Season 7 Bachelorette star.
 JP Rosenbaum quickly became a favorite of the viewers and the two got engaged during their 2011 final rose ceremony in Fiji.
 Their relationship lasted and they tied the knot in a 2012 wedding televised by ABC and officiated by Chris Harrison.